Preauthorization & Capture

 {

-"amount_in_cents": 100, // Capture amount (should not exceed the pre-authorized amount)
+"amount_in_cents": 100, // Capture amount (must not exceed the preauthorized amount)

 "public_key": "pub_prod_ffhas23932", // Merchant's public key